vochong/DivisionAlgorithm/README.md

 In order to use the divide function if *gcd(a,b) = 1* then *gcd(b,10)* must be *1* otherwise an error will occur.
 If *gcd(a,b) > 1* then let *b1 = b/gcd(a,b)* then *gcd(b1,10)* must be *1* otherwise an error message will be output.

-The following is an example of a python script that calculates division to *100* decimal place of accuracy:
+The following is an example of a python script that calculates division to *100* decimal places of accuracy:

 ```python